Cost to Hire Software Developers in Argentina (2026)

 For US payroll run through an employer, a gross-up usually targets the federal supplemental withholding plus the worker’s FICA share and any state withholding.
 The IRS sets the flat federal withholding rate on supplemental wages at 22 percent, with 37 percent applying when supplemental wages paid to an employee exceed 1 million dollars in the calendar year, per Publication 15.
 Those are the deduction rates a payroll gross-up has to clear.
 FICA is 7.65 percent on the employee side, so a single combined rate folds both into the divide-by-one-minus-the-rate formula.
 Self-employed workers are not in payroll withholding at all, and instead owe self-employment tax, so a contractor gross-up is typically a private fee or net-pay agreement rather than a payroll calculation.

-Omnivoo Contract Management is a flat 49 dollars per finalized contract with fees billed at cost and no FX markup, so when a client agrees to net a contractor a set figure, the payment math stays transparent.
+Omnivoo Contract Management is $49 per contractor per month with fees billed at cost and competitive FX, so when a client agrees to net a contractor a set figure, the payment math stays transparent.